 SHELL CHEMICALS LEADERSHIP TEAM

 Graham van't Hoff

-After a spell in Corporate Planning in Shell Oil Company in the US he returned to Europe in 1995 as European Marketing Manager for Chemical Solvents and then as Global Vice President, Polystyrene.
-Subsequently, Shell took the decision to divest this business, and Graham led the divestment projects through to completion in early 2000.
+After a spell in Corporate Planning in Shell Oil Company in the US he returned to Europe in 1995 as European Marketing Manager for Chemical Solvents and then as Global Vice President, Polystyrene where, subsequently, Graham led the divestment of these businesses in 2000.

 On 1 January 2013 Graham was appointed to his current role as Executive Vice President, Shell Chemicals.